danielperna84/custom_homematic/README.md

 ## System variables

 System variables are fetched every 30 seconds from backend (CCU/Homegear), and are created initially as **deactived** entity.
+There is a special system variable named `sensor.{instance_name}` that represensts the backend and returns the count of `Servicemeldungen`.
+That's why there is no dedicated system variable for `Servicemeldungen`.
+This entity is also used in service calls (e.g. `set_variable_value`) to identify the used backend.

 The types of system variables in the CCU are:
 - character string (Zeichenkette)